elijah-waichong-chan/convex-mpc-unitree-go2/README.md

 ### 🐾 Supported Gaits
-- Trot gait (default: tested at 3.0 Hz with 0.6 duty cycle)
+- Trot gait (tested at 3.0 Hz with 0.6 duty cycle)

 ## 🔧 Libraries Used